csswizardry/csswizardry.github.com/_posts/2011-12-11-on-html-and-css-best-practices.md

 wordpress_id: 3457
 categories:
 - Web Development
-tag:
+tags:
   - CSS
+  - Code Quality
   - HTML
 ---

 Best practices are exactly that; _best_.
 Not ‘better’, not ‘good when…’ or ‘best if…’, just best.
 They’re always the best, no matter what.